NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

 # Third Party

-This is a summary of how to use third parties tools
+This is a summary of how to use third party tools

 ## Agora